Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 18 Agustus 2025 22.32.38 UTC
+- WIB: Senin, 18 Agustus 2025 23.37.31 UTC
-- WITA: Senin, 18 Agustus 2025 23.32.38 UTC
+- WITA: Selasa, 19 Agustus 2025 00.37.31 UTC
-- WIT: Selasa, 19 Agustus 2025 00.32.38 UTC
+- WIT: Selasa, 19 Agustus 2025 01.37.31 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational